Annotating Auto-Instrumented Spans

 )

-# Method 2: Get all captured span contexts and iterate
+# Get all captured span contexts

 span_contexts = capture.get_span_contexts()

-# Apply feedback to all captured spans
+# Apply different feedback logic to different spans

-for span_context in span_contexts:
+for i, span_context in enumerate(span_contexts):

 span_id = format_span_id(span_context.span_id)